Deadlines: What You Need to Know

-Give your application the time it needs
+Give your application the time it needs.

-Some applications are quite complicated, requiring two or three different essays; and in the case of the Fulbright award, a letter from an overseas affiliation.
+Many major fellowships, such as the US Fulbright Program and the NSF Graduate Research Fellowship Program, have deadlines in the fall, anywhere from late September to early December.
+These applications are quite complicated, requiring two or three different essays; and in the case of the Fulbright award, a letter from an overseas affiliation.
 It’s in your best interest to begin outlining your plans before the end of the spring semester.

 By taking these steps, you can prepare yourself for fall deadlines, such that you can better manage both your application responsibilities and your fall classwork.

-Please contact us for any questions you may have about fall deadlines, application preparation, and guidance on what you need to do to develop the strongest proposal possible.
+Please contact us for any questions you may have about deadlines, application preparation, and guidance on what you need to do to develop the strongest proposal possible.